The wireless wonder: Technology’s journey toward high quality and sustainability

 Tidal migrated to green cloud data centers powered by renewable energy.
 Using technologies like serverless pipelines and containerization, Tidal reduces energy consumption while maintaining high-quality streaming.

 The wireless wonder represents a vision for the future: better audio quality, faster connections, flexible solutions, and growing environmental awareness.
-From studio-quality streaming to wireless surround sound and carbon-neutral data centers, technology paves the way for a richer and more sustainable experience.
+From studio-quality streaming to wireless surround sound and carbon-neutral data centers, technology paves the way for a richer and more sustainable future.

 Explore our technology:

-Legend 5.2 silverback DS
+Legend 5.2 silverback DS – Wireless bookshelf, stand, and On-wall speaker

-Legend 10.2 silverback
+Legend 10.2 silverback – Wireless center speaker

-Legend 40.2 silverback DS
+Legend 40.2 Silverback DS – Wireless floor speaker